isomerpages/ogp-sync/index.md

       button: Learn more
       url: /about-sync/
   - infopic:
-      title: Submit ART Results
+      title: Add recipients
       subtitle: For Employee
-      description: Submit a self-swab ART result with 3 clicks.
+      description: "Employees can provide consent to organisation(s) to access their Covid-19 data, and may also remove consent at any time. "
       button: Learn more
       alt: Image alt text
-      url: /for-users/art-result
+      url: "-"
   - infopic:
-      title: Share Results
+      title: Submit ART Results
       subtitle: For Employee
-      description: "After submitting their ART results, employees can provide consent to organisation(s) to access their Covid-19 data, and may also remove consent at any time. "
+      description: Submit a self-swab ART result with 3 clicks.
       button: Learn more
       alt: Image alt text
-      url: "-"
+      url: /for-users/art-result
   - infopic:
       title: Receive Results
       subtitle: For Employers